-In general, it is possible to type check traversals over non-recursive types with a simple depth-first walk of the data structure description.
-With recursive types, the constraints are required to capture what parameter types the methods handle, in order to check them after observing the actual traversal return types.
-To simplify typ checking we consider class hierarchies similar to sums-of-products data types in ML [20] rather than ad hoc inheritance, though these techniques are applicable to both given a consistent traversal order over inherited common fields.
-Generated constraints are of the form:
+In general, it is possible to type check traversals over nonrecursive types with a simple depth-first walk of the data structure description.
+With recursive types, constraints are required to capture what parameter types the methods handle, so they can be checked after inferring the actual traversal return types.
+We consider a sums-of-products representation of types, similar to ML [22] and Haskell [13], rather than adhoc inheritence, though these techniques are applicable to both given a consistent traversal order over inherited fields.
+Generated constraints are of the form: where Y is set of classes.
+The subtype-of relation in this case is defined over sets of classes: